-- If, during the annual review of its Strategic Plan, the State Plan elects to make no formal, written changes to its Strategic Plan, the State Plan must continue managing its program according to its original plan. - (b) Third-Year Review of Strategic Plans. - Following GPRA requirements, each State Plan is required to conduct a comprehensive review of its Strategic Plan at least once every three years.
-The State Plan may either make changes to its plan at the three-year point or continue managing its program according to its original plan until the end date of that plan. - If, during the third-year review of its Strategic Plan, the State Plan elects to make significant changes (e.g. selects new performance goals or targets) to its Strategic Plan, then the State Plan must submit a revised Strategic Plan along with the state's annual 23(g) application, effectively marking the beginning of new Strategic Plan, covering the performance period of five years from the start of the new fiscal year. - If, during the third-year review of its Strategic Plan, the State Plan elects not to make significant changes to its Strategic Plan, then the State Plan must continue managing its program according to its original plan and submit a new Five-Year Strategic Plan by the 23(g) grant application deadline of the final year of its current Strategic Plan. - (c) Changes to a State Plan's Strategic Plan resulting from either the annual or third-year review process must be negotiated and approved by the OSHA RA, subject to further review by DCSP and the Directorate of Administrative Programs (DAP).
-Any changes made must be consistent with the requirements detailed in Section III of this chapter. - IV.
+- 4. If, during the annual review of its Strategic Plan, the State Plan elects to make no formal, written changes to its Strategic Plan, the State Plan must continue managing its program according to its original plan. - F. Third-Year Review of Strategic Plans. - 1.
+Following the Government Performance and Results Act (GPRA) requirements, each State Plan is required to conduct a comprehensive review of its Strategic Plan at least once every three years.
+The State Plan may either make changes to its plan at the three-year point or continue managing its program according to its original plan until the end date of that plan. - 2.
+If, during the third-year review of its Strategic Plan, the State Plan elects to make significant changes (e.g. selects new performance goals or targets) to its Strategic Plan, then the State Plan must submit a revised Strategic Plan along with the state's annual 23(g) application, effectively marking the beginning of a new Strategic Plan, covering the performance period of five years from the start of the new fiscal year. - 3.
+If, during the third-year review of its Strategic Plan, the State Plan elects not to make significant changes to its Strategic Plan, then the State Plan must continue managing its program according to its original plan and submit a new Five-Year Strategic Plan by the 23(g) grant application deadline of the final year of its current Strategic Plan. - G. Changes to a State Plan's Strategic Plan resulting from either the annual or thirdyear review process must be negotiated and approved by the OSHA RA, subject to further review by DCSP and DAP. - IV.
 Annual Performance Plan Requirements.
-Each State Plan must describe how it will align its 23(g) activities, including private and public sector consultation, with its annual performance goals.
+Each State Plan must describe how it will align its 23(g) activities, including private sector and state and local government consultation, with its annual performance goals.
 State Plans providing consultation services under 21(d) agreements should identify how those activities relate to the accomplishment of their overall strategic and performance goals.
-Each Annual Performance Plan must include the following elements: - A. Overview of the State Plan's Occupational Safety and Health Program.
-This must be a comprehensive overview of the State Plan's current occupational safety and health program, including the following information:
+Each Annual Performance Plan must include the following elements. - A. Overview of the State Plan's Occupational Safety and Health Program.
+This must be a comprehensive overview of the State Plan's current occupational safety and health program, to include the following information. - 1.
+Profile of the State Agency.
+Total number of allocated staff and breakout of compliance and consultation staff, expressed in full-time equivalents (FTEs).
+The profile must also include an organizational chart. - 2.
+State Demographic Profile.
+Number of employers and number of covered employees by major NAICS divisions.